tlewismedia/pta-gatsby-decap-cms/src/pages/get-involved/volunteer.md

 Creston PTA hosts a variety of fun events and committees but needs your help to keep them going!
 Whether you have a lot of time or only one hour, your help has a meaningful impact on our community.
 Thank you in advance for your participation!

-Check out our current [volunteer committees](https://www.konstella.com/app/school/669afb141b5ceab26a5c9b2f/committees) on the Konstella app.

 ![A painting of 2 orange hands with a red heart in the middle.](/img/rod-long-89bqbucvjdw-unsplash.jpg)

 ## Volunteer Opportunities

+View and join our current [volunteer committees](https://www.konstella.com/app/school/669afb141b5ceab26a5c9b2f/committees) on the Konstella app or email volunteercoordinator@crestonschoolpta.org to get involved!

 * **BottleDrop Donation Program –** Bring bags of cans to a donation site.
 This is the perfect role for someone with a truck.
 * **Creston Run for the Eagles –** Plan and/or volunteer to track laps and collect pledge forms at this fun annual fundraising event.